Text processing

 Exercises

-Write a function that checks if two strings are anagrams irrespective of case (assume input is made up of alphabets only).
+Write a function that checks if two strings are anagrams irrespective of case.
+Assume that the input is made up of alphabets only.

 >>> anagram('god', 'Dog') True >>> anagram('beat', 'table') False >>> anagram('Beat', 'abet') True

-Read the documentation and implement these formatting examples with equivalent
+Read the documentation and implement these formatting examples with the equivalent

 str